SHIOZAWA MASANOBU

 01, 02 = "Chihei Tensei"

-The Four Holy Beasts – the Qilin, the Phoenix, the Turtle, and the Dragon – are expressed in this exquisite kumiko.
+The Four Holy Beasts – the Kirin, Phoenix, Tortoise and Dragon deities – are expressed in this exquisite kumiko.

 03 = "Acension of the Rising Sun"